denis-zavgorodny/cssclear/README.md

 # CSSClear

 CSSClear is a tool for removing unused CSS code from your code base.
-It like [UnCSS](https://github.com/uncss/uncss), but more usable for non-static sites with huge stylesheets.
+It's like [UnCSS](https://github.com/uncss/uncss), but more usable for non-static sites with huge stylesheets.

 ## Installation